-"You see-there is a God for lovers, we are matched now-my dearest-my
+"You see-there is a God for lovers,

 JAILS IN OLDER PARIS.

 The jails of the capital of France had an evil reputation under the monarchy and, though the revolution began with the destruction of the bastile, the most famous or infamous-of them -the reign of terror added to the dread in which they were held by all who were unfortunate enough to come near them as mere spectators.
 Tighe Hopkins has just brought together a series of anecdotes relating to them and published it under the title of "The Dun geons of Old Paris."